Isla St Clair: Life

-In the late 1970s, St Clair went to STV and asked for a job as a continuity announcer, they gave her a co-presenting job on a series called Birthday Honours instead.
+In the late 1970s, St Clair went to STV and asked for a job as a continuity announcer, they gave her a co-presenting job with Peggy O'Keefe on a series called Birthday Honours instead.

 St Clair's rise to national prominence was in 1978 when she became co-host with Larry Grayson in BBC Television's The Generation Game.
 She won a number of awards including the Pye Colour Television Award for "TV Personality of the Year".
 During her four years on the Generation Game St Clair made television appearances on Morecambe and Wise, Max Bygraves Show, The Royal Variety Show, Parkinson, Blue Peter, Blankety Blank as well as her own series The Farm On The Hill.

 In 1981, the BBC offered St Clair the chance to do a series of her own.
 She decided to make The Song and The Story which involved dressing up in historical costume and explaining the social history behind the folk songs.
 The series was a success and won The Roses Award "Best Television Programme" and in Munich, the coveted "Prix Jeunesse for Best Light Entertainment".

 In 1981, she was also invited to co-present The Travel Show with Des Lynam for BBC2 and the following year she was chosen to co-host Central Television's The Saturday Show with Tommy Boyd.
 Despite her success as a presenter St Clair wanted more singing roles, and in 1984 she was offered the part of Maria in The Sound of Music at Worthing, with Edmund Hockridge.
 Rather than tour with the musical she decided to retire from the business for a while to bring up her young family.